What are the most spectacular roads in Iceland?

-Road 622 is considered one of the most challenging drives on Earth.
+Road 622 is one of the most challenging drives on Earth.
 Located on the coast of the Dýrafjörður fjord in the Westfjords of Iceland, some describe it as the most terrifying road in the country.
 It is an incredibly beautiful route, with the road carved into and under cliffs, offering stunning mountain views throughout.
 If you have a Jeep, 4x4 experience, time, and strong nerves, driving this road is possible.

 F26 (Sprengisandsleið) is a highland gravel road located in the Southern Region of Iceland, featuring the most desolate terrain found in the country.